Google Patent Search – A Definitive Guide for Patent Searching

 In this patent, I am interested in finding the word “vibration sensor”.
 So when I follow the aforementioned step this is what I get:

 This feature gives the user ready links to all the documents cited during examination stages, as well as for how many patent examinations was the document in question cited.
 This is a really cool feature as it gives the searcher the examiner’s point of view, as well as helps the searcher in finding relevant prior art.

-I don’t how many times has it been when I was saved by this feature.
+I don’t know how many times I’ve been saved by this feature.

 This feature is provided right below the “Cited by” section.
 I feel that this feature is actually helpful.
 I have found the most relevant prior art for certain searches from this feature.

-There are many features of paid databases which Google Patent fails to offer.
+There are many features of paid databases that Google Patents fails to offer.
 One such feature is the multiple highlights (highlighting more than one keyword at a time).

-Another issue with Google Patents is that Google does not take the responsibility of certain data presented on the website, which is understandable.
+Another issue is that it does not take the responsibility of certain data presented on the website, which is understandable.
 However, in critical searches, the user has to visit the patent websites of different jurisdictions to confirm the details such as priority dates, assignee details, the latest publication for a particular application, and the like.

 In conclusion, Google Patents is a great tool for those who are looking for basic searches such as novelty or general search just to know the state of the art.
 There are certain limitations, as stated in the previous sections.
 But the database is open source, and one can easily overlook them if the nature of the searches is not very critical.

-There is a very high possibility that you may find the documents of interest when you use Google Patents.
-However, that is the extent to which you can use Google Patents.
+There is a very high possibility that you may find the documents of interest when you use the platform.
+However, that is the extent to which you can use it.
 What is also important is to properly interpret the patent document, which is a job left for the pros.
-The advantage of using Google Patent is that you will have reduced the attorney’s charges.
+However, the ultimate advantage of using Google Patents is that you will have reduced the expense of attorney fees.